Suizzle/movement-guides/create-dapp/configure-sui-dapp-for-movement-network.md

 And only you can reset it back to 0.

+Now you know how to configure a Sui Move dApp for M2!

-Be sure to check out `CreateCounter.tsx`, `Counter.tsx` and `counter.move` to understand the app's frontend and onchain logic.
+Check out `CreateCounter.tsx`, `Counter.tsx` and `counter.move` to understand the app's frontend and onchain logic.
+As a challenge, try modifying it to increment by 2 each time a user increments.

-We can't wait to see what Sui Move dApps you build and deploy to Movement Network!
+We can't wait to see what dApps you build and deploy to Movement Network!